clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Locate the section of the SPEC file further down that contains
    patch application and append your patch file number used in the step above.
+   In this example, the patch file is called :file:`2001-my-patch-for-driver-A.patch`

    .. code-block:: bash